Holy See–Monaco relations: Monaco of the Guelphs: the founding of a papist dynasty

 The coat of arms of the Prince of Monaco represent his ancestor, François Grimaldi, dressing up as a Franciscan friar to take the fortress of Monaco overnight.
 Beneath is written his motto: Deo juvante, Latin for "with the grace of God".

 It is part of Monaco's generally accepted cultural and political history that Monaco and the Holy See have maintained a diplomatic friendship bound by the Catholic faith since the founding of the Principality.
 Relations between Monaco and the Papal States begin with the bull of Pope Innocent IV in 1247, which confirms the possession at the Abbey of Saint-Pons in Nice of the chapel dedicated to Saint Martin, near the Château Neuf, on the Rock of Monaco.
 The same year, the Pope authorized the erection of another chapel reserved for the Genoese dedicated to Saint John the Baptist.

 When the Guelphs who supported the Pope against the Ghibellines of the Empire were expelled from Genoa, it is then that the fortress of Monaco was taken overnight on January 8, 1297 with François Grimaldi disguising himself off as a Franciscan friar.

 When the Great Western Schism broke out, Rainier first remained in the obedience of Urban VI, elected in Rome; but it was not long before he joined the Pope of Avignon, Clement VII, in 1378.

-In 1405 following the dedition of Nice to Savoy, during his Avignon expedition to Genoa and Pisa, Pope Benedict XIII was the first Pope to go to Monaco, and during his halt, the Pope stayed in the southwest wing of the Prince's Palace that already existed in its current form at the end of the 14th century and where the royal apartments are now.
+In 1405 following the dedition of Nice to Savoy, during his Avignon expedition to Genoa and Pisa, antipope Benedict XIII was the first Pope to go to Monaco, and during his halt, the Pope stayed in the southwest wing of the Prince's Palace that already existed in its current form at the end of the 14th century and where the royal apartments are now.

 In 1444, Jean Grimaldi de Beuil concluded a treaty with Pope Eugene IV to oppose the condottiere Franesco Sforza.